Frijol/climate-change/GLOSSARY.md

 ## saline seep
 Salty water which builds up in an uphill area travels through the soil and comes out downhill and distant.
 [Diamond, 36][Diamond]

+## SCADA
+Supervisory control and data acquisition

 ## sea chimneys
 Giant whirlpools found at the ends of ocean currents.
 They take surface water and drain them down to the bottom of the ocean.
 This is a major component of global ocean circulation.

+## SERC
+State Electricity Regulatory Commission

+## solar energy resource
+Depends on solar irradiation of the geographic area and also on local shade

 ## SRM
 Solar radiation management (albedo engineering)